-For this collective framing to be credible, GroupEnvoy's content must reflect the actual perspectives of outgroup members rather than relying solely on generative predictions.
-Large Language Models (LLMs) are highly susceptible to \textit{sycophancy}, which is the tendency to prioritize user beliefs over truthful ones \cite{sharma_towards_2023, malmqvist_sycophancy_2024}.
-This tendency inherently undermines the intergroup contact mechanism by failing to provide genuine exposure to outgroup views.
-Furthermore, prior work on AI devil's advocate systems demonstrates that purely AI-generated counterarguments often lack perceived authenticity \cite{chiang_enhancing_2024, lee_amplifying_2025}.
-Therefore, an essential design requirement for GroupEnvoy is that its statements must be traceable to the actual perspectives of outgroup members.
+For this collective framing to be credible, GroupEnvoy's content should reflect the authentic perspectives of outgroup members rather than relying solely on generative predictions.
+Large Language Models (LLMs) are highly susceptible to \textit{sycophancy}, the tendency to prioritize user beliefs over truthful ones \cite{sharma_towards_2024, malmqvist_sycophancy_2025}.
+This tendency undermines the intergroup contact mechanism by failing to introduce authentic outgroup perspectives.
+Furthermore, prior work on AI devil's advocate systems demonstrates that AI-generated counterarguments often lack perceived authenticity \cite{chiang_enhancing_2024, lee_amplifying_2025}.
+Therefore, it is essential for GroupEnvoy to ensure that its statements are traceable to the authentic perspectives of outgroup members.

 \paragraph{\textbf{DR3.
-Promote perspective-taking and affective empathy toward the outgroup.}} AI-mediated contact must actively promote participants' own perspective-taking and affective empathy, rather than merely delivering outgroup information for passive consumption.
-As established in Section \ref{sec:mediating_mechanisms}, perspective-taking promotes confidence in understanding outgroup viewpoints and effectively reduces intergroup anxiety \cite{aberson_contact_2007}, reduces stereotypic biases and ingroup favoritism \cite{galinsky_perspective-taking_2000}, while inducing affective empathy improves attitudes toward the outgroup as a whole \cite{batson_empathy_1997}.
-However, perspective-taking reduces prejudice through effortful cognitive engagement rather than passive text exposure \cite{davis_empathy_1994, broockman_durably_2016}.
-When an AI agent proactively supplies outgroup perspectives, users risk bypassing this inferential effort, substituting their own perspective-taking with the agent's output.
-GroupEnvoy's conversational format is therefore designed to facilitate sustained engagement with outgroup perspectives, prompting participants to actively process and reflect on these viewpoints through dialogue, rather than passively receiving information.
+Promote perspective-taking and affective empathy toward the outgroup.}} AI-mediated contact should actively promote participants' own perspective-taking and affective empathy, rather than merely delivering outgroup information for passive reception.
+As established in Section \ref{sec:mediating_mechanisms}, perspective-taking promotes confidence in understanding outgroup viewpoints while reducing intergroup anxiety \cite{aberson_contact_2007}, stereotypic biases, and ingroup favoritism \cite{galinsky_perspective-taking_2000}, whereas affective empathy has been shown to improve attitudes toward the broader outgroup \cite{batson_empathy_1997}.
+However, because perspective-taking reduces prejudice through effortful cognitive engagement rather than passive text exposure \cite{davis_empathy_1994, broockman_durably_2016}, proactively supplying outgroup perspectives risks allowing users to bypass this inferential effort, thereby substituting the agent's output for their own perspective-taking.
+GroupEnvoy's conversational format is therefore designed to facilitate sustained engagement with outgroup perspectives, prompting participants to actively reflect on outgroup viewpoints through dialogue rather than passively receiving information.